North American P-51 Mustang: Design and development

 In 1938, the British government established a purchasing commission in the United States, headed by Sir Henry Self.
 Self was given overall responsibility for RAF production, research, and development, and also served with Sir Wilfrid Freeman, the Air Member for Development and Production.
 Self also sat on the British Air Council Subcommittee on Supply (or "Supply Committee"), and one of his tasks was to organize the manufacturing and supply of American fighter aircraft for the RAF.
-At the time, the choice was very limited, as no U.S. aircraft then in production or flying met European standards, with only the Curtiss P-40 Tomahawk coming close.
+At the time, the choice was very limited, as no US aircraft then in production or flying met European standards, with only the Curtiss P-40 Tomahawk coming close.
 The Curtiss-Wright plant was running at capacity, so P-40s were in short supply.

 North American Aviation (NAA) was already supplying its T-6 Texan (known in British service as the "Harvard") trainer to the RAF, but was otherwise underused.
 NAA President "Dutch" Kindelberger approached Self to sell a new medium bomber, the North American B-25 Mitchell.
 Instead, Self asked if NAA could manufacture P-40s under license from Curtiss.
 Kindelberger said NAA could have a better aircraft with the same Allison V-1710 engine in the air sooner than establishing a production line for the P-40.

 John Attwood of NAA spent much time from January to April 1940 at the British Purchasing Commission's offices in New York discussing the British specifications of the proposed aircraft with British engineers.
 The discussions consisted of free-hand conceptual drawings of an aircraft with the British officials.
-Sir Henry Self was concerned that NAA had not ever designed a fighter, insisting they obtain the drawings and study the Curtiss XP-46 experimental aircraft and the wind-tunnel test results for the P-40, before presenting them with detailed design drawings based on the agreed concept.
+Self was concerned that NAA had not ever designed a fighter, insisting they obtain the drawings and study the wind-tunnel test results for the P-40, before presenting them with detailed design drawings based on the agreed concept.
 NAA purchased the drawings and data from Curtiss for £56,000, confirming the purchase with the British Purchasing Commission.
 The commission approved the resulting detailed design drawings, signing the commencement of the Mustang project on 4 May 1940, and firmly ordering 320 on 29 May 1940.
-Prior to this, NAA only had a draft letter for an order of 320 aircraft.
+Prior to this, NAA only had a letter of intent for an order of 320 aircraft.
 Curtiss engineers accused NAA of plagiarism.